Tony De Vit: Career

 Tony de Vit began DJing at the age of 17, as a wedding DJ in 1976 playing at local pubs in his home town of Kidderminster, followed in his early 20s, by his first residency at the Nightingale in Birmingham on a Monday night where he played pop and hi-NRG.
 He would often have to sweep floors and empty ashtrays after the club had closed.
-In a relatively short space of time de Vit, through his talent and the diversity of his music, helped maintain the Nightingale as a respected club.
 During the early 1980s, he worked at Wolverhampton's Beacon Radio, playing club tracks during a regular late-night slot on the show hosted by Mike Baker of Smooth FM.

-It was around 1988 that London's famous gay superclub, Heaven was looking for an alternative DJ.
-De Vit landed the spot there, playing the main floor two Saturdays a month.
-Heaven was regarded as the top gay club in the UK at this time, and de Vit's sets there rapidly established his reputation.
+Around 1988 London's gay superclub, Heaven was looking for an alternative DJ.
+For which De Vit was employed, playing the main floor two Saturdays a month.

-In 1990, another soon-to-be-influential club named Trade emerged onto the scene, promoted by Laurence Malice and Tim Stabler.
-De Vit was a regular visitor to Trade, where he began to bombard the promoters with cassette tapes of his sets.
-Eventually, they relented and allowed de Vit to stand in one night for DJ Smokin' Jo.
+In 1990, another soon-to-be-influential club named Trade emerged onto the scene.
+De Vit stood in one night for DJ Smokin' Jo.
 Following his set, de Vit landed his own residency at Trade.
 Later in his career he would perform a 12-hour DJ set on two occasions at Trade; some consider these his defining moments as a DJ.

 In 1992, the illegal raves in the UK moved into the clubs in a bid to legalise the scene.
 One of the key figures of the house music scene at this time was a Birmingham promoter called Simon Raine, who took an interest in de Vit's career.
-He put de Vit on the bill alongside Fabio and Grooverider at The Institute and encouraged him to make 'in roads' into other house parties as de Vit had predominately played in the gay club scene.
-Raine had launched the successful Gatecrasher club nights and, taking his advice, de Vit played at the 'Chuff Chuff' events sharing the bill with Sasha.
+He put de Vit on the bill alongside Fabio and Grooverider at The Institute and encouraged him to move into other house parties as de Vit had predominately played in the gay club scene.
+Raine had launched the Gatecrasher club nights and, taking his advice, de Vit played at the 'Chuff Chuff' events sharing the bill with Sasha.

-In the same year, de Vit teamed up with Simon Parkes to create the V2 recording studio based in The Custard Factory, Gibb St, Birmingham (Unit 417) with a view to co-write new material for de Vit to play within his sets.
+In the same year, de Vit teamed up with Simon Parkes to create the V2 recording studio based in The Custard Factory, Gibb St, Birmingham with a view to co-write new material for de Vit to play within his sets.